Meskedal/TTK4130/README.md

 # TTK4130
 WasteWater Project

-Currently on Task 2a, see issues
+Currently on Task 2a, see issues.